-NASDAQ Forecast and Charts
+NASDAQ Outlook and Charts

 A number of different algorithms are used to carry out the calculations.
 In addition to historical NASDAQ values over the previous five years, this forecast takes into account other variables such as stock market indices and economic data to arrive at its forecast.